commercetools/connect-payment-integration-template/README.md

 Regarding the development of processor module, please refer to the following documentations:

+### Currencies

+A special note regarding the usage of currencies and working with them. commercetools provides monetary values in cent amounts which adheres to the <https://en.wikipedia.org/wiki/ISO_4217> standard.

+This means that for the currency `EUR` the minor units will be expressed with fraction digits of 2.
+I.e. a value of 1 euro and 50 cents will be expressed as `150`.
+Some currencies have 0 or even 4 fraction digits.

+It's important to note that individual PSP could differ from this standard and/or require special attention when passing data between the connector and psp.
+So it's important to convert properly on the input and output layer when interacting with PSP.

+commercetools provides the library [connect-payments-sdk](https://github.com/commercetools/connect-payments-sdk) which includes various utility function to help with these conversions.

 - [Development of Processor](./processor/README.md)

 #### 1. Develop your specific needs